pminhkhoi/counterfeit_detection/README.md

 VnCoreNLP models are required for text segmentation.
 The models should be placed in `notebooks/vncorenlp/`.

 If models are not present, the preprocessing script will attempt to download them automatically.
-Alternatively, you can download manually:

 ```bash
 # The models will be auto-downloaded on first use, or you can:
 python -c "import py_vncorenlp; py_vncorenlp.download_model(save_dir='notebooks/vncorenlp')"
 ```

+Alternatively, you can download manually at https://github.com/vncorenlp/VnCoreNLP.
+Place `VnCoreNLP-1.2.jar` and folder `models` in the same directory, here in the code is `fake-review/data/`.

 ### 4. Prepare Data

+Install ViSpamDetection V2 dataset from https://github.com/sonlam1102/vispamdetection or https://www.kaggle.com/datasets/cinhvn/vispamdataset-v2.
+Extract the dataset at `fake-review/data/` or any directory (but will need to change path to the according directory).

 Your CSV files should contain at least: